evildmp/diataxis-documentation-framework/needs.rst

 categories will help improve it (for authors as well as users).

-However, even when armed with a helpful structure, authors often find themselves needing to write particular documentation content that seems to falls outside the scheme it provides, or across its internal boundaries.
+However, even when armed with a helpful structure, authors often find themselves needing to write particular documentation content that seems to fall outside the scheme it provides, or across its internal boundaries.

 The map
 --------